dhanalakshmig2005-developer/Placement-management-system-/README.md

 db.user=root
 db.password=your_password

 ⚠️ Security Note: Do not upload database passwords, API keys, or other sensitive credentials to GitHub.
+Keep configuration files containing secrets out of version control.

 6️⃣ Add MySQL Connector/J